pomerium/pomerium/docs/enterprise/concepts.md

 ## Users and Groups

 Pomerium populates users and groups from your IdP.
-This data is cached to prevent hitting API rate-limits, and provides look-ahead support when adding users or groups to [Namespaces](#namespaces) and [Policies](#policies).
+This data is cached to prevent hitting API rate-limits, ensure policy enforcement performance, and provides look-ahead support when adding users or groups to [Namespaces](#namespaces) and [Policies](#policies).

 ### Non-Domain Users

 When using Google as your IdP, you may hit an edge case where users are not available for lookup when the user's domain doesn't match that of your organization.
 In this case, there are two workarounds:

-- Create a group with the non-domain users in it.
+- Create a group within your identity provider directly with the non-domain users in it.
 This group can be found and added to Namespaces and Policies.
 - Manually add the user's unique ID.
 Identify the ID from a user's Session Details page.

-   You can access the session details page from the 403 page, or by navigating to `/.pomerium` from any valid route.
+   A user can see their session ID by navigating to the special `/.pomerium` URL endpoint from any Pomerium managed route.
 The unique ID is listed as "sub" under User Claims:

    ![The Session Details page, showing the "sub" data](./img/session-details.png)

 ## Service Accounts

 Service accounts provides bearer token based authentication for machine-to-machine communication through Pomerium to your protected endpoints.
-They can provide auth for monitoring services, create API integrations, etc.
+They can provide auth for monitoring services, create API integrations, and other non-human driven scripts or services.

 Service accounts can represent identities from your IdP or be Pomerium-only identities.